m1chale/weather-journal-app/README.md

 3. Delete the .git folder
 4. Run: "git init"

-After running these steps you will have a fresh git repositorys without the history of the template
+After running these steps you will have a fresh git repository without the history of the template.

 ## Project description